-For decades, we've heard about studies confirming links between good health, life satisfaction, and participation in religion.
+For decades, we've heard about studies confirming links between good health and participation in religion.

+Some claims seem uncontroversial.
+Who would argue against the idea that certain religious practices -- like prohibitions against smoking -- protect health?
 Or that many people derive a sense of comfort from their religious beliefs?
-That religion can offer some people a way cope with stress?
+Or that religion can offer people a way cope with stress?

-What's more contentious is the idea that religion is intrinsically or uniquely beneficial for a person's health and sense of well-being.
+What's more contentious is the idea that religion is intrinsically or uniquely beneficial for a person's health and well-being.

 These claims have been used to argue that families should be encouraged to practice religion.
 Some people have even suggested that doctors should prescribe religious activities to their patients.

 But is the science compelling?
 Not really.
 Because most studies linking religion with health and well-being report correlations only.
 They don’t tell us that religious practice causes health or happiness.

 We might suppose the causation works the other way.
 Maybe healthier people have an easier time participating in religious activities.
 Maybe happier people are more motivated to maintain religious ties.

 Moreover, we should keep in mind that religion can sometimes contribute to negative outcomes.

 For instance, when parents clash over their religious beliefs, their children may be more likely to develop mental health problems (van der Jagt-Jelsma et al 2014).

 But let's assume that something about religious affiliation causes improved health and life satisfaction.
 Does it follow that it's the doctrine or ritual that makes people feel better?